MicrosoftDocs/learn/learn-pr/reactors/numpy-data-science/includes/7-sort-arrays.md

 >[!div class="alert is-tip"]
 >### Takeaway
 >
 >Sorting your data is a fundamental way to explore it and answer questions about it.
-The sorting algorithms in NumPy provide a fast, computationally efficient way of sorting large amounts of data with fine-grained control.
+The sorting algorithms in NumPy provide a fast, computationally efficient way to sort large amounts of data with fine-grained control.